Coeur d'Alene Flight School, Aircraft Rental & Aircraft Maintenance

 There’s no better place to learn to fly than North Idaho, and Latitude Aviation can show you how.

-Classes will also be broadcast live online each night.
-Plus, recordings will be available following each class.
-So no excuses for not getting through all your ground school training.
+The seminar will also be broadcast live online Plus, recordings will be available following each class.

 Latitude Aviation is the only full-time, full service flight school located at the Coeur d'Alene Airport, Hayden, Idaho.
 Our flight school is managed by Chief Flight Instructor Jeffrey Fouche, CFII.
 Latitude offers multiple staff instructors who can work with you to develop a training system that matches your learning style and schedule.
 Our instructors don't have a 2nd job - we do this for a living, meaning you are getting the best experience and passion available from your flight training partner.